m3db/m3/scripts/vagrant/single/README.md

 # Vagrant

-This allows you to run a Kubernetes environment on a single box using vagrant to provision a VM either local or in a cloud environment.
+This runs a Kubernetes environment on a single box, using vagrant to provision a VM either locally, or in a cloud environment.

 It includes:
 - kubernetes (using kind)